 2020 is shaping up to be the year WeWork goes ‘woke’.
 So what is woke?
 It is an annoying yet trendy word used to describe anything and anyone aware of injustice, with a strong ethical conscience and moral compass.

 Recent news indicates a spectacular 180-degree return to a modest ambience in workplaces.
-For instance, the trailblazing co-share workspace company WeWork plans to do away with its free beer and wine trademark in its North American offices - progressing towards more traditional office culture.
+For instance, the trailblazing co-share workspace company WeWork plans to abolish its free beer and wine trademark in its North American offices - using commercial fit out work to transition towards more traditional office culture.

 No more alcohol